Viqer/ExpenseTracker-python/README.md

 The app will let users type their expense category and amount directly into the terminal.
 It'll then save (append) that expense entry to a file.
 And finally, read the file to summarise the expense totals for that month.

-It'll also tell the user how much they can spend for the rest of the month to stay in budget (which is a custom value decided by your app, e.g. `$2000`.

 ## 🎯 App Requirements
 1. User inputs their budget for the month.
 2. Ask the user to add an expense (name, category, amount)